gear-foundation/gear-wiki/docs/developing-contracts/examples/lottery.md

 )
 ```

-Called by a player in order to participate in lottery.
+Called by a player in order to participate in the lottery.
 The player cannot enter the lottery more than once.

 ```rust
 async fn enter(